DuduNord/CrealityLight/README.md

 ### Multi Colors (1.0.17)
 ### OctoLight (0.1.1)
 ### PSU Control (0.1.11)
+For some reason, the pluggin does not work if the pin mode is GPIO.
+But it does work well when the BCM mode is selected
 ### Simple Emergency Stop (1.0.4)
 ### Smart Filament Sensor (1.1.5.3)
 ### Tab Order (0.5.12)